brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 # Revision History

+R8 re-adds the namespace-scope exclusion, and more wording updates.

 R7 attempts to word the post-Varna version.

 R6 has added wording changes and adds some more complicated examples to motivate how to actually word this paper.